signavio/tech-blog/_posts/2017-08-10-kotlin-dropwizard-jooq-guice.md

 ```java
 String country = person != null ? (person.getAddress() != null ? person.getAddress().getCountry() : "DE") : "DE";
 ```
-Of course you would probably never do this; it's not very nice to your co workers.
+Of course you would probably never do this; it’s not very nice to your co-workers.
 You would probably use nested null check if statements instead:
 ```java
 String country = "DE";